kathysledge/smig/docs/guides/best-practices.md

 }
 ```

-## Index optimization
+## Index optimisation

+Indexes are a trade-off: they speed up reads but slow down writes.
+Understanding when and how to index is essential for good performance.

 ### Index what you query

-Match your indexes to your query patterns:
+Design indexes based on your actual query patterns, not just which fields exist:

 ```typescript
 // If you query: SELECT * FROM post WHERE author = $user AND published = true ORDER BY createdAt DESC